Irrela/Irrela.github.io/_posts/english/2023-07-21-IELTS-Speaking-rush.md

     "`I think they are to some extent relevant`, but it's not `an absolute guarantee`, because we often see that some students `may not perform very well in their studies` but `still` `achieve great success` `through` their individual talents, personalities, `and the opportunities they encounter`.
 Of course, it's commonly believed that doing well in academic studies certainly `provides a strong foundation` and can open doors, `but it doesn't mean this is the only path` to success.”

 - ***Do you think rich people are successful?***
+-
     Yes, I believe that rich people `can be considered successful`, especially if `they have earned their wealth` through hard work and dedication.
-In my opinion, `wealth can be viewed as one of the metrics of success` because I am personally familiar with `the effort it takes to earn a substantial income`. `But I'm not saying that` wealth is the only metirc; there are various forms of success in the world, and wealth `happens to be a commonly recognized one of them`.”
+In my opinion, `wealth can be viewed as one of the metrics of success` because I am personally familiar with `the effort it takes to earn a substantial income`. `But I'm not saying that` wealth is the only metric; there are various forms of success in the world, and wealth `happens to be a commonly recognized one of them`.”

 - ***Do you think it is easier for people to become successful nowadays than in the past?***

     Generally speaking, my answer is yes, because nowadays, people can access `a wealth of` information that `used to be limited to a privileged group`.
 This `brings about more knowledge` and possibilities for success.
 Additionally, as you know(`as you may be aware`), `the pace of life` in our modern society is much faster `than in the past`, `constant advancements and innovations are happening` `all the time`, and I think this more `dynamic environment` offers people more `chances` to `start their own businesses` and pursue their goals.

 - ***What do people need to sacrifice in order to be successful?***

-    `It can vary from person to person`, but `for the most part`, it involves time spent with families, pursuinng personal interests, and rest.
+    `It can vary from person to person`, but `for the most part`, it involves time spent with families, pursuing personal interests, and rest.
 In most cases, Achieving one's goals demands a significant amount of effort and time, `which is limited to everyone`.
 If you spend more time `on work` then you have less left to your personal life and leisure activities

 - ***Are there many family businesses in your country?***